energysistem/manuals/39758-Z3/en/12-external_memories.md

-## MP3 FUNCTION WITH EXTERNAL MEMORIES
+## MP3 Function with External Memories

 In order to play MP3/WMA files, insert an external USB memory or Micro SD/SDHC memory card in the indicated slot (11) & (12) respectively.